lupyuen/lupyuen.github.io/src/dsi.md

 How does [__Pine64 PinePhone__](https://wiki.pine64.org/index.php/PinePhone) control its __LCD Display__?

-Let's find out everything about PinePhone's mysterious LCD Display and its __MIPI Digital Serial Interface__!
+Let's uncover all the secrets about PinePhone's mysterious LCD Display and its __MIPI Digital Serial Interface__!

 -   What's a MIPI Digital Serial Interface (DSI)

 -   What's inside PinePhone's LCD Display

 -   How is it similar to PineTime's ST7789 Display Controller

+-   One lane for Commands, but 4 lanes for Data!

 -   Implications of a RAM-less Display Controller